tabbzi/LnzLive/docs/GUIDE.md

 Holding the ALT key and clicking on a ballz will copy its properties and paintballz to the panel.

-For applying size properties, you have three options: true, set, and sum.
-True size determines what size difference is needed for a base ballz to match the effective visual size, or just sets that value for add ballz.
-Set applies the same value to base ballz and add ballz regardless.
-Sum can be used to increase or decrease sizes of ballz.
-The default is true size.
-Note that resizing ballz can also be done visually by holding SHIFT + ALT + left-click and dragging a ball inward (decrease) or outward (increase), which can be faster than click through sums via `Preset Mode`.
+For applying size properties, you have three options: True, Set, and Sum.
+True size uses delta-based sizing (the difference needed for a base ball to match the effective visual size, or sets the value for addballz).
+Set applies the same absolute value to both base and add ballz regardless.
+Sum is additive/subtractive sizing to increase or decrease sizes.
+The default is True size.
+Note that resizing ballz can also be done visually by holding SHIFT + ALT + left-click and dragging a ball inward (decrease) or outward (increase), which can be faster than clicking through sums via `Preset Mode`.

 Check/Uncheck properties to apply those to ballz.